tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 ## Deploying a Site

 Web Matrix uses [WebDeploy][11], doing away with all the manual file dragging or xcopying.
-On the initial deployment we are asked to enter settings in for our host or, if we don&#8217;t have a host, the tool points us to a [host shopping page][12] to help us find one.
+On the initial deployment we are asked to enter settings in for our host or, if we don't have a host, the tool points us to a [host shopping page][12] to help us find one.
 Once we have a host, we return to the typical WebMatrix approach of only needing a few settings (instead of a reference manual the size of my car).

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/publish1.png" alt="Publishing" style="padding-bottom: 5px;" /><br /> WebMatrix Publishing